 The Future Of Education: Design as a Platform for Social Interaction

-Presented by Morten Schmidt, Founding Partner, Schmidt Hammer Lassen Architects
+Morten Schmidt, Founding Partner, Schmidt Hammer Lassen Architects

 The schools, colleges and university buildings by Schmidt Hammer Lassen Architects embrace the Scandinavian architecture tradition through the creation of joyful, healthy, light-filled and dynamic spaces conducive to contemporary ways of learning and teaching.
 Adaptability and flexibility are central to the functionality of these projects as well as stimulating senses for both practical and theoretical learning.
 As communication and information flow is now dependent on rapidly evolving digital technologies, the buildings must be prepared for the future – for new technologies and the resulting new ways of learning.
 Schmidt Hammer Lassen Architects’ buildings are designed to get people together and provide places for interaction and socialising, planned to provide meeting places and to provide routes for “paths to cross.”
 Schmidt Hammer Lassen Architects believes in creating space for human interaction, instilling the feeling of belonging and community, which can also be a source of pride.
 Morten Schmidt will present some of SHL’s educational designs drawing parallels to his approach to designing libraries of the future.